wp-plugins/events-made-easy/readme.txt

 * Bugfix: if the current day had an event, the calendar didn't show the eventfull class
 * Bugfix: don't match "[...]"  for location placeholders, solved more generically by the new placeholders notation feature.
 * Bugfix: show weekday initials only again for small calendar format
+* Bugfix: the wordpress nonce was being outputted too much times.
+Although the fields are hidden, it's not good to do so.
 * Improvement: the events database now gets updated upon first site visit (admin or not), so no more deactivate/reactivate action needed
 * Improvement: when the events page setting changes, the SEO rules are flushed, so no more deactivate/reactivate action needed
 * Improvement: code dedup for locations page